 Whether you’re down by Chicago Riverwalk flanked on either side by the city’s famous highrise architecture or taking in the skyline from the protected waters of Monroe Harbour, kayaking in Chicago is a truly unforgettable activity.

-After shutting down for the winter season, kayaking is about to make a return to Chicago this May.
-The icy conditions of the last few months have been hostile enough to make the bravest of souls think twice before taking to the water but now Chicago is beginning to bloom, there are few activities as enriching.
+After shutting down for the winter season, kayaking returns to Chicago in May each year.
+The icy conditions of the Midwestern winter are enough to make even the bravest of souls think twice before taking to the water but now Chicago is in full bloom, there are few activities as enriching.

-As more and more people are vaccinated further kayaking extravaganzas will be returning.
-Happy Hour kayaking is followed by a tiki party with fellow kayakers at the Island Party Hut afterward and once Firework Tours return they offer a truly memorable night beneath a bursting sky.
+As Chicago heats up further kayaking extravaganzas of all kinds will return.
+Happy Hour kayaking is followed by a tiki party with fellow kayakers at the Island Party Hut afterward and with weekly fireworks at Navy Pier Urban Kayaks’ Firework Tours offer a truly memorable night beneath a bursting sky.

-Similar activities will start up at the Lakefront location later on in May with sunset paddles, coastal tours, and Kayak Touring Instructor Courses for those who want to make it more than a one-off activity.
+Similar activities are available at the Lakefront location with sunset paddles, coastal tours, and Kayak Touring Instructor Courses for those who want to make it more than a one-off activity.

-Single kayaks, tandem kayaks, and paddleboards will also be available at both locations so you can navigate Chicago’s winding river or Monroe Harbour at whichever pace you desire.
+Single kayaks, tandem kayaks, and paddleboards are available at both locations so you can navigate Chicago’s winding river or Monroe Harbour at whichever pace you desire.
 Learn about the sights with a tour guide or explore the river independently and see where it takes you.